The Fire Mountain Staff

 In Jill’s free time, she enjoys tennis, hiking, yoga and meditation.

 Jason started working with teens from the inner-city areas of Los Angeles and Sacramento.
 A native of the Chicago area, Jason quickly realized that he wanted to achieve a higher purpose than the regular nine to five had to offer.
 After working in the Rocky Mountains for a few years, he decided to call them home.
 Jason’s focus is to support the staff of Fire Mountain in every way possible.
-The heart of our organization is its team, and he is dedicated to help building the best around.
+The heart of our organization is it’s team, and he is dedicated to help building up the best.

 Direct Care Staff